Sun Protection Basics

 Sun protection is necessary due to the fact that the sun emits two types of ultraviolet rays that can damage your skin.
 The first type, called UVA rays, are ultraviolet rays that have a wavelength of around 315-400 nm.
 These waves are strong enough to penetrate most fabrics (except for leather, which offers strong protection).
 Since UVA rays are so strong, they also have a strong impact on the aging process of our skin.
 For this reason, a sunscreen with good UVA protection is one of the best anti-aging products you can buy!
 The second type of harmful ultraviolet rays is called UVB rays.
 Ultraviolet B waves have a wavelength of 280-315 nm and can only reach the epidermis, the outer layer of our skin.
 Since the UVB rays can reach and burn this outer skin layer, they are often responsible for sunburns and redness.

 Do Sun Care products protect against UVA and UVB rays?

 Sunscreens should protect against both UVA and UVB rays using a broad-spectrum filter.
-In Europe, the UVA protection of a sunscreen must protect against at least a third of the UVB rays.
+In Europe, the UVA protection factor of a sunscreen must protect the skin against at least a third of the UVB rays.
 The certification for this value can be seen on packaging with the UVA symbol- a circle with the word “UVA”.

 What kind of filters protect against harmful rays?

-Plant based oils also provide a (low) natural sun protection factor.
+Plant-based oils also provide a (low) natural sun protection factor.
 Due to the antioxidants they contain, these oils are often found in natural cosmetic products.